K0I05/esp32-s3/README.md

     //i2c0_component_example_start(I2C_COMPONENT_VEML7700);
 }
 ```
-Once these initial steps are done, compile and upload the program, assuming you development board is equivalent to the `esp32s3box`.
+Once these initial steps are done, compile and upload the program, assuming your development board is equivalent to the `esp32s3box`.
 Otherwise, you will have to configure the environment for your development board and recompile before uploading the program.

 # Peripheral Drivers
 Supported drivers include the following device peripherals: